-- Some translation companies simply add a statement to the Swedish translation, which affirms the translated text is accurate and complete.
+- Some translation companies simply add a statement to the Swedish translation which states the translated text is accurate and complete.

 - Others provide translation by a sworn translator, who has been authorized by their government to translate and notarize documents themselves.

 - For some translated materials, including divorce proceedings, you must have the translation certified by affidavit; the translator must declare in writing and on oath before a notary public that the translation is accurate and complete.